 Google Adwords Tutorial for Beginners

-In the current ongoing Covid pandemic crisis where Millions of businesses have shut down their outlets, the E-commerce market has seen big success we have Google Adwords.
+In the current ongoing Covid pandemic crisis where Millions of businesses have shut down their outlets, the E-commerce market has seen the big success we have Google Adwords.
 Read this Google adwords tutorial.

 Even with an extraordinary SEO (Search Engine Optimization), It can take months or years to make your website appear on the first page of Google.